Table of Contents

-Identity theft is when someone steals your personal information and uses it without your permission.
+Identity theft is when someone steals your personal information and uses it without your permission, usually for monetary gain.
 There are several different types of ID theft, and they all affect a person in a different way.
 No one is immune to identity theft and information can be compromised in any number of ways.
-Here's one example:

 You’ve found 3 unauthorized transactions on your last statement for your checking account.
 Someone used your routing and account number to make several purchases overseas.
 You are missing $2,000 from your account.
-“My identity has been stolen!
-What do I do?!” - The words you hope you never have to say.
-Having your identity stolen is a disturbing and unfortunate occurrence.
+Having your identity stolen is a disturbing, unfortunate, and potentially costly experience.
 Copper State Credit Union is here to help.
-Follow this identity theft protection checklist for help!
+Follow this identity theft protection checklist to restore your identity now.

-If you’ve already detected the fraud, take a breath and know that a big, important part of the process is taken care of.
+If you’ve already detected the fraud, take a deep breath.
+This very important part of the process - awareness - is already over.
 You detected the fraud, which is a key step to stopping identity theft in its tracks.
 Fraud reports are only investigated and compensated if you notice them or find them within a certain window of time (60-180 days, usually).
-If you’re noticing a fraudulent charge a year later, you’re much less likely to get a resolution or to get your money back.
+If you’re noticing a fraudulent charge a year or two after the fact, you’re much less likely to get a resolution, find the perpetrator, or get your money back.

 Here's what to look for: